 The Johnstown Tomahawks’ origins date to the 1996-97 season, when the team was formed as the St. Louis Sting.
 The team had a combined regular season record of 98-158-15 during its five seasons in St. Louis.

 In 2001, the team moved to Springfield, Missouri, and was renamed the Springfield Spirit.
 In four seasons there, the team was 71-133-20 in regular season play.

-The team moved to Wasilla, Alaska, in 2005, becoming known as the Wasilla Spirit.
+The team moved to Wasilla, Alaska in 2005, becoming the Wasilla Spirit.
 They were 23-33-2 during the 2005-06 regular season.
-The team was renamed the Alaska Avalanche the following season, and they continued playing in Wasilla until the end of the 2009-10 season, when they moved to Palmer, Alaska.
+The team was renamed the Alaska Avalanche the following season and continued playing in Wasilla until the end of the 2009-10 season, when they moved to Palmer, Alaska.

 In their six seasons as the Alaska Avalanche, the team was 154-167-33 in the regular season.
 In their final year in Alaska, the team was 35-19-6, finishing third in the West Division.
 They lost their opening-round playoff series to the Wenatchee Wild, three games to two.

 Johnstown Hockey History

 Johnstown has enjoyed a seven-decade long love affair with ice hockey, dating back to a short one-year stop at the old Shaffer Ice Palace in 1941, when the late Mayor John A. Conway dropped the first puck between the Johnstown Blue Birds and the New York Rovers of the Eastern Hockey League.